 Ventral Hernia

-A ventral hernia is a bulging of organs or abdominal tissue through a weak spot or opening in the abdominal wall.
-The abdominal wall is made up of fat and muscle.
-It holds the organs in place.
+A ventral hernia is a bulge through a weak area in the abdominal wall.
+The abdominal wall is made of fat and muscle and holds the organs in place.
+The hernia may contain abdominal tissue, part of an organ (such as the intestine), or fluid.
 The types of ventral hernias are epigastric, umbilical, spigelian, and incisional.

 DISCHARGE INSTRUCTIONS: